swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 ## Proposed solution

-Introduce two new methods, with requirements representing the with-unsafe capabilities of `Array` & co:
+Introduce two new methods, providing access to the with-unsafe capabilities of `Array` & co when operating generically on protocols:

 ```swift
 protocol Sequence {